Taguar258/clsp/README.md

 # The function 'select' will return a Selection object which holds following attributes:

 print(f"Selected value: {user_choice.value}")
-# > "Choose me!" or "Dare you choose me!"
+# > "Choose me!" or "Dare to choose me!"

 print(f"Index: {user_choice.index}")
 # > 0 or 1